bagofcli.js

 *

-* @param {String} file: the file name to read
+* @param {string} file File name to read.

 */